vivekmahajan380/containerizing-dotnet-core-mvc-app/README.md

       `docker rmi [repository-name]/[image-name]:[tag-name]`

-[NOTE:] Dockerfile in the project is very importatnt as that is used to cerate the image of the application and corresponding dependencies.
+[NOTE] : Dockerfile in the project is very importatnt as that is used to cerate the image of the application and corresponding dependencies.